- Course Delivery

 Get the same diploma as on campus students

-Choose this program because:
+Choose the Beef Cattle Production, MAS program because:

 - You are passionate about agricultural sciences or life sciences.